aynaever/cpp_modules/cpp_01/README.md

 In this exercice, we need to determine in what case it's better to allocate the objects on the stack or the heap.

 ## ex01

+In this exercice, we need to allocate N Objects in a single allocation, and to write a main to test it, and to free the dynamic allocation after we are done with it.

 ## ex02
 ## ex03
 ## ex04